 This is also being seen as the outlandish approach to percolate the business in the Indian loam after facing the concussions of new FDI policies.

-The gazeboes or so-called kiosks are expected to be the forerunner for Amazon’s mighty plans behind the stage.
-Already four of the gazeboes are currently functioning, two in Bengaluru, one at Ahmedabad and the other one at Mumbai.
-As these four kiosks found to be successful Amazon prepares to expand its perimeter to a wider range.
+Amazon 100 mall kiosks are expected to be the forerunner of the company’s mighty plans behind the stage.
+Already four of the gazeboes are currently functioning, two in Bengaluru, one in Ahmedabad, and the other one in Mumbai.
+As these four kiosks were found to be successful Amazon prepares to expand its perimeter to a wider range.

 “Right now they are looking for 70-80 sq ft kiosk space,” as quoted by the head of a prominent Delhi mall who was in discussions with Amazon.

 It is found that Amazon would facilitate third-party franchisees to execute the Kiosks based business model.

 The move in India is also being seen as a replica of a business strategy that Amazon.com employed in the US.
 At the beginning of this month, Amazon reported that it was shutting down its exceeding 80 pop-up stores inside Whole Foods in the US malls subsequent to facing cycles of internal subpoenas with the concept.